esteves-esta/women-fronted-metal-bands/README.md

 - [x] Change page size
 - [x] Show/Hide columns
 ### ✍️ Todo
-- [ ] Use spotify / deezer API to:
+- [ ] Use deezer API to:
   - [ ] Get image of the band
   - [ ] Be able to listen to a preview of a song on the page
+- [ ] Like songs and:
+  - [ ]  export as csv
+  - [ ]  using deezer api - create a new playlist and add list of liked songs
 - [ ] Graphs
 - [ ] Publish on GitHub Pages